 Robin's Nest is a small program that operates on a first come, first serve basis.

 We work with up to 36 children per day, including:

 - Toddlers: Up to twelve per day

-Due to the size of our program we are only able to offer a limited number of openings each year across the birth to 5 age range.
+Due to the size of our program, we are only able to offer a limited number of openings each year across the birth to age-five range.
 We welcome any family in our community to enroll their child(ren) at Robin's Nest based on available openings.

 FAQ's on Enrollment

 Robin's Nest does not have a wait list.
 We have found that establishing an annual open enrollment date for families allows us an efficient way to fill our available slots (for both full and part-time care).
 In the event that there are slots that open up during the year, we use our parent and organizational networks to spread the word and fill the space.
 By eliminating a wait list, we are able to respond to families' inquiries with direct answers instead of asking them to "wait and see."
 Our annual open enrollment for fall slots begins on the third Monday in June.

 The administration spends time each day engaged in enrollment outreach.
 This includes answering phone calls, giving tours and notifying the Robin's Nest community as well as community agencies when spots become available.
 All families are welcome to inquire about open spots throughout the year (please see suggested times to call in questions #3 and #4).